davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.5.3
+* Scorpion now has labels informing what can be dragged onto an empty pile.

 ## v1.5.2
 * Scorpion now has a setting allowing any card to be dropped onto a space.
 * Made text on the banner a bit more legible with a heavy blur and text shadow in addition to the opacity.